yast/y2r/spec/y2r_spec.md

 ### Builtin Calls

-Y2R translates YCP builtin calls as calls of methods in the `YCP::Builtins` module.
+Y2R translates YCP builtin calls as calls of methods in the `YCP::Builtins`, `YCP::SCR` and `YCP::WFM` modules.
 These reimplement the behavior of all YCP builtins in Ruby.

 #### YCP Code